First mayor of the new City of Stratford, 1885

 Gordon was also mayor in 1884, and in his inaugural address that year he called Stratford "the largest unincorporated city in the Dominion of Canada."
 Mayor Gordon championed the struggle of cityhood for Stratford, which meant separation from the County of Perth, an option that had stirred controversy for 20 years.

 A separation vote was defeated in 1876 and again in 1881.
 But in 1885, Mayor Gordon was determined to win.
-The town's population had creeped above 9,000 and, apart from the prestige of becoming a city, the residents had fought a long and unsuccessful battle against what it considered unfair assessment methods used by the county in the town.
+The town's population had crept above 9,000 and, apart from the prestige of becoming a city, the residents had fought a long and unsuccessful battle against what it considered unfair assessment methods used by the county in the town.

 Perhaps the biggest issue in 1885 was prohibition.
 The "wets" were afraid the county would go dry and take Stratford with them.
 The majority of the people apparently agreed this would be bad for business.
 Mayor Gordon rallied 1,162 votes in favor of separation, far more than the 322 in opposition.
 The Stratford Beacon reported that the city hall was illuminated by a large bonfire in Market Square, where "an immense concourse speedily assembled."